joaotav/simd-multihop/README.md

 # simd-multihop
-A collection of scripts to configure and launch a testnet of Cosmos SDK simd chains
+Scripts to configure and launch a testnet of Cosmos SDK simd chains configured for use with multi-hop IBC channels.